 ► Ford's perennial supermini driven

-► It's still one of the best in its class
+► Despite its age, it's still one of the best in its class

 When it debuted in 2017, you could have argued that it wasn’t a massive step forward in terms of design from the previous generation.
 With more than 17 million sold globally since 1976, Ford is taking precisely no chances.
 There's no radical redesign.
 Only a modest jump in dimensions (+71mm longer, +13mm wider).
 Little evidence of revolutionary technology.
 Rather, it's a gentle evolution in all departments.

-The new look is most apparent at the rear, where horizontally arranged tail lamps create a noticeably different vibe.
-The lights are split, meaning the tailgate opens with a wide aperture to gobble all your luggage.
-It's not a big boot at 303 litres, but it's fair by supermini standards.
+At 303 litres, it's not a big boot.
+But it's fair by supermini standards.
 Just watch out for a pronounced - and deep - lip over which to lug your bags (a false, raised boot floor panel is available, mitigating this).

 Choose your Fiesta in three-door or five-door forms (70% of Brits go for the more flexible latter option); access to the rear is straightforward in the 3dr, thanks to large front doors.
 Once in the back row, leg and headroom are ample by class standards and you'll comfortably get a pair of adults in there.
 The new, optional panoramic sunroof robs headroom, mind, squashing taller grown-ups.

 It's a Fiesta, Jim, but not as we know it...

 This is a good-looking car, make no mistake.
 Bright, bolder colours work best to bring design chief Joel Piaskowski's new aesthetic to life.
 The good news is, even humble entry-level models look slick, modern and crisp on smaller rims.